Cultural Transformations in Late Antiquity (CLAM104)

 |Duration of Module||Term 2: 11 weeks;|

-This module will give students the opportunity to engage closely with important texts from late antiquity, including many with which they were probably previously unfamiliar.
-It will help students to think about the subtleties of change and continuity during this period through a nuanced exploration of both the literary products that were created and also the competing influences and concerns that contributed to their formation.
-This format will therefore allow the students to marry the ‘historical’ and the ‘literary’ in their analysis of the ancient material.
+This module will give you the opportunity to engage closely with important texts from late antiquity, including many with which you were probably previously unfamiliar.
+It will help you to think about the subtleties of change and continuity during this period through a nuanced exploration of both the literary products that were created and also the competing influences and concerns that contributed to their formation.
+This format will therefore allow you to marry the ‘historical’ and the ‘literary’ in your analysis of the ancient material.

 ILO: Module-specific skills